Updated April 2025

 - Having sex regularly, especially during the fertile window

-What Not To Do When Trying to Get Pregnant
+What To Avoid When Trying to Get Pregnant

 Some actions can hurt your ability to get pregnant.
 These include: